 Many occupations involve the use of equipment that must be operated with care.
 However, if that equipment is improperly manufactured or maintained, workers are at risk for serious injuries that can cause permanent disabilities and lifelong hardship.
 Workers’ compensation laws help New York and New Jersey workers get assistance for medical expenses and lost wages.
 Additionally, sometimes a third party such as a manufacturer or distributor, can be held liable for a defective machinery injury.
 That’s why it’s important to talk to an experienced attorney as soon as possible.

 Contact the Ginarte law firm today.
 With over 150 years of combined legal experience, our workplace injury attorneys have helped victims of on-the-job accidents recover the compensation they deserve.
 We can help you too.
 Call 1-888-GINARTE (1-888-446-2783), or fill out our online form to schedule a free consultation.

-We serve clients throughout the New York and New Jersey metro area, and the firm has offices located in New York, Queens, Newark, Union City, Elizabeth, Perth Amboy, and Clifton.
+We serve clients throughout the New York and New Jersey metro area, and the firm has offices located in Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.